mpwillson/mkqif/README.md

 `-c cutoff_date`
 : Transactions earlier than this date will be skipped.
 Default is seven days prior to effective date.

+`--cutoff-delta delta`
+: Cutoff date will be computed as delta days before effective date.
+This option will be ignored if `-c` is specified.

 `-d source_dir`
 : Set directory where CSV files are located.